top of page

 Reason for Disbarment:

-Jaques was disbarred after stealing client funds, commingling finances, and failing to safeguard client money in a proper trust account, among other serious ethical breaches.
+Jaques was disbarred after stealing client funds, commingling finances, and failing to safeguard client money in a proper trust account, among other serious breaches of ethics.

 Effective Date: March 21, 2025